pramode-pandit/hashicorp-vault/README.md

 - High-Availability (HA) : a cluster of Vault servers that use an HA storage backend such as Consul (default)
 - External : a Vault Agent Injector server that depends on an external Vault server

+### Install vault with Helm chart

+Documentation
 >https://www.vaultproject.io/docs/platform/k8s/helm/run

 The Vault Helm chart is the recommended way to install and configure Vault on Kubernetes.
 In addition to running Vault itself, the Helm chart is the primary method for installing and configuring Vault to integrate with other services such as Consul for High Availability (HA) deployments.

+This will install vault in standalone mode

 ```
 $ helm repo add hashicorp https://helm.releases.hashicorp.com